Bicycle touring maps Online

-Old Maps - Unlike some online information sources, such as Google Maps, paper maps are loosing their validity over time.
+Old Maps - Unlike some online information sources, such as Google Maps, paper maps are losing their validity over time.
 Make sure you have the most updated maps when going on a bicycling trip.

 Missing Information - Another downside to some bicycle touring maps is that the terrain conditions are not discussed.
 It is your task to look it up on the internet.

-Map Handling - Some maps are quite bulky, and hard to fold and read while biking.
+Map Handling - Some maps are quite bulky and hard to fold and read while biking.
 One common solution for map storage is to hold them on top of the bicycle handlebar bag.